ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_orderinginstance.md

   | Fully qualified ESXi server name | `<host_prefix><n>.<subdomain_label>.<root_domain>`, where `<n>` is the sequence of the ESXi server.
 The maximum length is 50 characters. |
   | PSC FQDN | `psc-<subdomain_label>.<subdomain_label>.<root_domain>`.
 The maximum length is 50 characters. |

-**Important**: Do not modify any values that are set during ordering and instance deployment.
-Doing so can result in your instance becoming unusable.
-For example, public networking may shut down, servers and Virtual Server Instances (VSIs) may move behind a Vyatta mid-provision, or the IBM CloudBuilder VSI may stop or be deleted.
+**Important:** Don't modify any values that are set during instance order or deployment.
+Doing so can make your instance unusable.
+For example, if public networking shuts down, if servers and Virtual Server Instances (VSIs) move behind a Vyatta mid-provision, or if the IBM CloudBuilder VSI stops or is deleted.

 ## System settings

-You must specify the following system settings when ordering a vCenter Server with Hybridity Bundle instance.
+You must specify the following system settings when you order a vCenter Server with Hybridity Bundle instance.

 ### Instance name